While writing validation code for an 11ty shortcode, I

 like Browsersync, uses the extension to map a file

-And yet, even if your software defaults to .html
+And yet, even if your software defaults to .html, it

 is not mandatory for the web.